 Part 1 of a 4 part series.

-What’s the special SPA setup that enables this?
+What’s the special Single Page Application setup that enables this?

 On most websites there is a lot of repeating content.
 Some of it stays the same no matter where the user goes (headers, footers, logos, navigation bar, etc), some of it is constant in just a certain section (filter bars, banners), and there are many repeating layouts and templates (blogs, self-service, the google mail setup mentioned above).
-SPAs take advantage of this repetition.
+Single Page Applications take advantage of this repetition.